george-silviu/node-discord-bot/README.md

 5. Navigate to [Discord Developers page](https://discord.com/developers/applications) and create a new app, then find the application/client ID.
 6. Invite the bot to your server.
 7. Sign up to a free [Weather API](https://www.weatherapi.com/) account and find your API key.
+8. Sign up to a free [API Ninjas](https://api-ninjas.com/) account and find your API key.
-8. Create a `.env` file at the root of the project and insert the data as below.
+9. Create a `.env` file at the root of the project and insert the data as below.

 ## Environment variables